ColbySawyer7/Lab_Installation/README.md

 <details><summary>Installing OpenNSA</summary>
 <p>

  Prereq: To use a more secure database authentication pair make sure to change the values detailed in UPDATE.md.

+ This tool also assumes that proper conf/nrm files for OpenNSA will be added to the source after the initial installation.
+There will be future efforts to form a wizard to assist in this configuration process.

     sudo python3 br_install.py -n
     OR